How to Get the Equity Out of Your Home: Comparing the Options

 What is it?

-Truehold's Sale-Leaseback consists of two simple transactions: a house sale and a lease agreement.
-By selling your home, you unlock all of your home’s equity in cash.
+Truehold's sell and stay transaction consists of two simple transactions: a house sale and a lease agreement.
+By selling your home, you unlock your home’s equity in cash.

-Unlike a regular sale, however, you’re able to stay in your home as long as you like as a monthly renter.
-Truehold takes care of major home repairs, property tax, and insurance for you.
+Unlike a regular sale, however, you’re able to stay in your home as a renter.
+Truehold takes care of essential repairs, property tax, and property insurance for you.

 Who qualifies?

-Truehold typically works with owners of single-family homes who have enough equity and liquid savings to cover years of rent or a high credit score.
+Truehold typically works with owners of single-family homes, and our team can assist in determining if you're eligible.
 Get in touch to learn more and decide if we’re the right fit for you!

 How much equity can you unlock?